 Does it work for recovery?

 When I started researching beetroot juice, I was surprised to find that it's a controversial topic in the midst in roaring debate (it isn't really roaring, but I like to imagine that it is).
-What I mean is that lines have been drawn: Some claim that beetroot juice is a supplement best served before a workout in order to enhance athletic and cardiovascular performance.
-Others assert that beetroot juice should be relegated to recovery.
+What I mean is that lines have been drawn: Some claim that beetroot juice is a supplement best served before a workout in order to enhance athletic and cardiovascular performance4.
+Others assert that beetroot juice should be relegated to recovery5.
 It's a mixed bag, to say the least.
 Schehr, though, says the claims are questionable and by no means guaranteed.

 "Studies show that beetroot juice has the potential to reduce muscle pain if consumed post workout," she says.
 "Beetroot juice does not, however, improve strength or performance in most studies.
 If you wanted to take beetroot juice, it would be appropriate to do so post-workout, especially between bouts of repeated exercise such as sprinting and interval training."

 In other words, it could or could not work for muscle recovery.
 Given my love for recovery, that was all the endorsement I needed.